-Because each class period consists of a mixture of class discussion, group work and freewriting, your thoughtful, attentive, and active participation is essential (and will form a portion of your grade).
+Because each class period consists of a mixture of class discussion and group work your thoughtful, attentive, and active participation is essential (and will form a portion of your grade).
 If you sleep, engage in non-class-related activities, or interfere with your classmates' ability to learn you will be counted absent for that day.
 Be on time - class starts promptly.
 Leaving early will count as an absence.

 Each student is allowed four (4) unexcused absences, no questions asked.
 Save them for when you really need them.
-Your final grade will suffer a 4% reduction for each unexcused absence you accumulate over three (e.g., 6 unexcused absences = 12% total reduction).
+Your final grade will suffer a 4% reduction for each unexcused absence you accumulate over four (e.g., 6 unexcused absences = 8% total reduction).
 You are responsible for your attendance.
-You must make sure you sign the roll sheet and/or notify me if you arrive late and after I have taken roll.